 Tenant Evictions

-Landlords can evict a tenant in Georgia for the following reasons.
+Landlords can start the eviction process for a tenant in Georgia for the following reasons.

-Each of these reasons requires that a Georgia landlord follow a proper eviction process.
+Each of these reasons requires that a Georgia landlord follow a legal eviction process.
 The following are some basic highlights of the steps a landlord must take in an eviction process.

-• Attend the court hearing and await the judgment.
+- Attend the court hearing and await the court judgment.

 Security Deposits

-Landlords in Georgia who require a security deposit must abide by certain rules.
-Broadly speaking, these rules cover the handling, use and return of security deposit..
-The following are some of the security deposit rules landlords must know:
+Landlords in Georgia who require security deposits must abide by certain rules.
+Broadly speaking, these rules cover the handling, use and return of security deposits..
+The following are some of the deposit rules landlords must know:

-• Only make deductions to a Georgia tenant’s security deposit for legitimate reasons.
-Such as, when the tenant fails to pay rent or utility bills, or when they cause excess property damage.
+- Only make deductions to a Georgia tenant’s security deposit for legitimate reasons, following the georgia security deposit laws.
+Such as, when the tenant fails to pay rent or utility bills, or when they cause excess property damage requiring repairs.

 Lease Termination

-According to Georgia law, to terminate any rental agreements, a landlord must serve thier tenant with a 60-days’ notice.
+According to Georgia law, to terminate any legal agreements, a landlord must serve thier tenant with a 60-days’ notice.
 These lease agreements can be month-to-month , a quarter-to-quarter, or even year-to-year.

 Tenants, on the other hand, only need to provide a 30-days’ notice when looking to move out of a week-to-week or a month-to-month lease.
 A tenant can legally break a lease in Georgia early for any of the following reasons: